idameitil/sdpl-utilizing-gts/README.md

 When the job is finished, download the tree file: `scp idamei@transfer.gbar.dtu.dk:/work3/idamei/waal/tree-seeds-and-hits/my.tree data/waal/seeds-and-reduced-hits-aclust.nwk`.

 ### CAZy family
 Garry pruned the ligase accessions based on `data/waal/seeds-and-hits1e-60-cdhit95-pruned.fasta`.
 His pruned list is in `data/waal/seeds-and-hits1e-60-cdhit95-pruned2.accs`.
 He then generated a tree with these, "https://itol.embl.de/tree/1923890169346361673971155#".
 It was decided to make four subfamilies.
+An iTOL label file was made manually with the colours for the four subfamilies: `data/waal/phylogenetic-trees/itol-label-files/subfamilies.txt`.

 For each subfamily:
 - A folder was created `data/waal/final_subfamilies/subfamily1` etc.